 Women’s Entrepreneurship Day

-The History Of Women’s Entrepreneurship Day
+The History of Women’s Entrepreneurship Day

-Facts About Women Entrepreneurship
+Facts About Women’s Entrepreneurship

-- In the U.S, women own over 12 million businesses.
+- In the U.S., women own over 12 million businesses.

 - Between 2008 and 2018, Hispanic women-owned businesses grew by over 172%.